All Episodes

 That's true.

-Uh maybe you should remove those.
+Maybe you should remove those.

-Because they say you've got to go outside for fifteen minutes and wait until it's safe to re-enter after you've opened the windows.
+I would go outside because they say you've got to go outside for 15 minutes and wait until it's safe to re-enter after you've opened the window.

-And then, and only then when you've removed all the gold teeth from your mouth, will it be safe for you to re-enter the house and attempt to dispose of the curly fry light bulb.
+And then, and only then, when you've removed all the gold teeth from your mouth, will it be safe for you to re-enter the house and attempt to dispose of the curly fry light bulb?

-Uh this is America in the twenty-first century.
+This is America in the 21st century.

 This is what we did to the great iconic invention of Thomas Edison.